GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

 - `organization.id`, `organization.domain`, `organization.customer_id`
   the id, domain and customer id of your organization, derived from the Cloud Console UI or by running `gcloud organizations list`
 - `prefix`
-  the fixed prefix used in your naming convention
+  the fixed prefix used in your naming, maximum 9 characters long

 You can also adapt the example that follows to your needs: